kayleeyoon/giving-neural-network/README.md

 # neural-networks
 Using contact information in Salesforce such as relationship to the college, past giving, event attendance, contact reports, and many more features, I was able to predict how much someone would give to my college in the next year.

+My final model had over a 90% test accuracy and has helped my college better organize their fundraising efforts.

 In order to have a better understanding of the math behind neural networks, I decided not to use any machine learning libraries.
 I started with a basic XOR neural network, then worked on a neural network that classified emails as spam or not spam.